-Alexa’s Laugh Box will play all sorts of giggles, but we think the baby laugh is the best one to get the Littles laughing, too.
+Alexa's Laugh Box will play all sorts of giggles, but we think the baby laugh is the best one to get kids laughing, too.

 "Alexa, start Zoo Walk."

-Not only will the Alexa make cool animal noises, she invites your curious kiddo to try and guess the animal that makes each sound.
+Not only will the Alexa make cool animal noises, but she also invites your curious kiddo to try and guess the animal that makes each sound.

 "Alexa, do you want to build a snowman?"